25 Oct, 20210

-Kratom has recently become popular in the United States as a herbal remedy, but because it acts on opioid receptors, it is often incorrectly associated with the more harmful and dangerous opioid, heroin, as well as other highly addictive prescription opioids, such as oxycodone, hydrocodone, codeine, and morphine.
+Kratom has recently become popular in the United States as a herbal remedy.
+Still, because it acts on opioid receptors, it is often incorrectly associated with the more harmful and dangerous opioid, heroin, and other highly addictive prescription opioids, such as oxycodone, hydrocodone, codeine, and morphine.

 In this article, we will answer these questions:

 - Where is Kratom legal (or illegal) in the U.S.?

 - In which states is Kratom legal, but with restrictions?

 - How old do you have to be to buy Kratom?

 - What is the KCPA, and which states have implemented this?